German line hardens after Greeks reject bailout terms

 "For the Greek population, life will get even more difficult in the coming days and weeks.
 The definitive insolvency of the country now is an imminent threat," added Gabriel.

-The increasingly strong rhetoric from the center-left SPD leader, along with the uncompromising stance of Merkel's own conservatives, leaves the chancellor little room for maneuver in any new talks with Greek Prime Minister Alexis Tsipras.
+The increasingly strong rhetoric from the centre-left SPD leader, along with the uncompromising stance of Merkel's own conservatives, leaves the chancellor little room for manoeuvre in any new talks with Greek Prime Minister Alexis Tsipras.

-Merkel spoke by phone with Tsipras, who agreed to present a new proposal for an aid-for-reforms deal at a European Union summit on Tuesday, a Greek government official said.
+Merkel was travelling to Paris later on Monday to agree a common stance towards Greece with President Francois Hollande.
+The chancellor also spoke by phone with Tsipras who agreed to present a new proposal for an aid-for-reforms deal at a European Union summit on Tuesday, a Greek government official said.

 The rhetoric out of Paris, Madrid and other capitals was more conciliatory towards Greece on Monday morning, with French Finance Minister Michel Sapin saying a Greek debt writedown should not be considered taboo.